code-mphi/ECOGEN/docs/sphinx_docs/source/Chap3_1_3mesh.rst

 .. _Sec:input:mesh:

-MeshV5.xml
+Mesh.xml
 ==========

-Input file *meshV5.xml* is necessary to specify the geometrical characteristics of the computational domain and the type of mesh used.
+Input file *mesh.xml* is necessary to specify the geometrical characteristics of the computational domain and the type of mesh used.
 This file is **mandatory** and must be present in the folder of the current case.
 The minimalist content of this file is:

 .. code-block:: xml